The Annual Loon Count

 The 41st Annual Loon Count will take place on Saturday, July 20, 2024.
 Contact us at conserve@maineaudubon.org to learn more about getting involved.

 Since 1983, volunteers have been counting loons on Maine lakes to help monitor the health of the population.
-In this special video, you’ll hear from biologists and loon count organizers at Maine Audubon as well as some of the loon count volunteers to find out what makes the count so special, why the data is important, and how easy it is to be involved!
+In this special video (at the bottom of this page), you’ll hear from biologists and loon count organizers at Maine Audubon as well as some of the loon count volunteers to find out what makes the count so special, why the data is important, and how easy it is to be involved!

 Over the course of any given year, our loon biologists field a lot of questions about loon biology, behavior, and migration patterns.
-As we prepare for the 40th Annual Loon Count in 2023, we wanted to share answers to some of the most frequently asked questions, so we present: Your Loon Questions Answered!
+We wanted to share answers to some of the most frequently asked questions, so we present: Your Loon Questions Answered

 The 40th Annual Loon Count took place on Saturday, July 15, 2023.